Consensys/quorum/raft/doc.md

 ## The Raft transport layer

 We communicate blocks over the HTTP transport layer built in to etcd Raft.
 It's also (at least theoretically) possible to use p2p protocol built-in to Ethereum as a transport for Raft.
 In our testing we found the default etcd HTTP transport to be more reliable than the p2p (at least as implemented in geth) under high load.

+## Initial configuration, and enacting membership changes

+Currently Raft-based consensus requires that all _initial_ nodes in the cluster are configured to list the others up-front as [static peers](https://github.com/ethereum/go-ethereum/wiki/Connecting-to-the-network#static-nodes).

+To remove a node from the cluster, attach to a JS console and issue `raft.removePeer(raftId)`, where `raftId` is the number of the node you wish to remove.
+Once a node has been removed from the cluster, it is permanent; this raft ID can not ever re-connect to the cluster in the future, and the party must re-join the cluster with a new raft ID.

+To add a node to the cluster, attach to a JS console and issue `raft.addPeer(raftId, enodeId)`.
+Here, `raftId` must be a raft ID that is not currently in use.
+Then start the new geth node with the flag `--raftjoinexisting RAFTID` in addition to `--raft`.

 ## FAQ